 Let’s take a look at where Bitcoin stands less than 1 week before the halving:

 As the halving keeps coming closer, we can draw several conclusions from BTC’s first ever Black Swan event:

 - When survival and basic needs are no longer guaranteed, all markets will decline.
-This is only natural, but also just temporary.
+This is not only natural, but also just temporary.

 - Attempting to trade during Black Swan events is very risky.
 However, it can also prove to be very profitable.

 - During a worldwide crisis, Bitcoin will not follow its historical patterns (compared to previous halvings).